Digital light sensors

 Abstract

-Brief description of modern multichannel digital light sensors as components, modules and complete weather-proof sensors.
+Brief description of modern multichannel digital light sensors as components suitable for the construction of complete weather-proof sensors.

 Keywords